nidhi-desai/Network-Analysis/README.md

 # Network-Analysis
-Network analysis of functional brain connectivity using resting-state fMRI
+Network analysis of functional brain connectivity using resting-state fMRI.
+Analysis done using MATLAB.